 South Africa is one of the few countries able to provide its entire population with food.
 Each individual is able to receive approximately 600 grams of starch, 300 grams of fruit and vegetables, and 150 grams of meat or fish, according to the Food and Agriculture Organization of the United Nations.
 However, hunger in South Africa continues to be a prevalent issue.

-Though this may be the case, 11 million South Africans are unsure where their next meal will come from, a concept known as “food insecure.”
+Thus, 11 million South Africans are unsure where their next meal will come from, a concept known as “food insecure.”
 A quarter of the South African population is currently struggling from malnourishment and hunger.
 The rural areas are where hunger hits the hardest, and the majority of South Africa’s poor are living in the rural parts of the country.

 The reasoning for this is because natural resources are being wasted and are not being put to appropriate use.
 The cost of food is rising, and many South Africans are finding it increasingly difficult to afford or access nutrient dense foods at an affordable price.

 Dr. Gerhard Backebery, Executive Manager of the South African Water Research Commission states, “Although not conclusive, it seems that most poor people are buying and not growing the food that they are eating.
 At the same time it is of major concern that available natural resources (such as water, soil and plants) are under-utilized.”

 Devastating Health Outcomes of Hunger in South Africa